The Curious Adventurers

 Picture

-Located nearby Torres do Oeste is the Torres do Oeste cultural centre which is housed in a modern building designed by the award-winning architect Cesar Portela.
+Located near Torres do Oeste is the Torres do Oeste Cultural Centre, housed in a striking modern building designed by award‑winning architect César Portela.

-The ground floor houses a tourist office and a spacious exhibition hall designed like a Viking longship.
-The exhibition tells the history of the towers, Viking attacks in Galicia,...
-Many artefacts are on display in the exhibition, ranging from swords to statues to armour,....
+The ground floor contains a tourist office and a spacious exhibition hall shaped like a Viking longship.
+Inside, the exhibition explores the history of the towers and the Viking incursions into Galicia, with an impressive collection of artefacts on display — from swords and armour to statues and everyday objects.

 Picture